teresaferreira7/teresaferreira.github.io/README.md

 ## About Me
  <div style="text-align: justify;">Currently working as a Data Scientist at Inovretail | SONAE.
 In this stage of my career, my goal is to advance in the field of dataand acquire as much knowledge as possible, in order to find my placein this area.
 I am committed to leveraging data to solve complexproblems and contribute to organizational success.
-I am committed to leveraging data to solve complex problems andcontribute to organizational success.</div>
+I am committed to leveraging data to solve complex problems andcontribute to organizational success.</div> <br>

 ## Education
 Master's Degree In Engineering and Information Systems <br>